In this tutorial, you will learn how to use SQL Server

 Here, views are specified with the commas.

-SQL Server DROP VIEW examples
+SQL Server DROP VIEW example

 Suppose, we have below three views created in